Strawberry Fields (1997 film): Production

 Filmmaker Rea Tajiri, whose own grandparents and parents were interned, was inspired to make the project because of the lack of films that explored the effects of internment on internees' children.
 “I felt at the time I began the project that there hadn’t been any films made that looked at the effect the internment had on the children of internees,” said the New York City-based filmmaker...“What was that moment like when you discovered your family was interned and how does that affect you?
 How does that make you look at your family after that point?”Strawberry Fields was filmed in Chicago, Illinois, and in California.
-The film was completed in 1997, a process that took four years.
+The film was completed in 1997, with the production lasting four years.
 It took another two years to get commercially released.
 The film received funding from CPB, NEA and ITVS.

 Release

 It premiered at the San Francisco International Asian American Film Festival and was an Official Selection to the Venice Film Festival.
 It also screened at the Los Angeles Film Festival and won the Grand Prix at the Fukuoka Asian Film Festival.
 It was released on VHS and DVD by Vanguard Cinema.